 Digital Object Identifier (DOI)

 Smith-Forbes, Enrique V.; Howell, Dana M.; Willoughby, Jason; Pitts, Donald G.; and Uhl, Timothy L., "Specificity of the Minimal Clinically Important Difference of the Quick Disabilities of the Arm Shoulder and Hand (QDASH) for Distal Upper Extremity Conditions" (2016).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 53.